OData/v3ProtocolDocument/OData Atom Format.markdown

 * a collection of entities, in which case the `type`="application/atom+xml;type=feed"

 #### 6.1.6.4.
 The `title` attribute of an `atom:link` element Representing a Relationship ####
-The `title` attribute on an `atom:link` element describing an OData relationship SHOULD be present and equal to the name of the navigation property, and provides human-readable information about the link.
+The `title` attribute on an `atom:link` element describing an OData relationship SHOULD be present and equal to the name of the navigation property, and provides human-readable, possibly language-dependent, and not necessarily unique information about the link.

 #### 6.1.7.
 Inline Content within a `metadata:inline` Element ####
 An [`atom:link`](#RelationshipsasAtomLinkElements) element describing an OData relationship MAY contain a single `metadata:inline` element, in which case the element contains the feed (in the case of a collection) or entry (in the case of a single entity), where the feed or entry is a child of the `metadata:inline` element formatted as per this document.